As Nicholas dissipates, two more named storms could develop this weekend

-It comes just days after Nicholas made landfall southwest of Galveston, Tex. as a Category 1 hurricane, bringing winds gusting to 95 mph and up to 14 inches of rainfall, spurring pockets of flash flooding and a damaging coastal storm surge.
+It comes just days after Nicholas made landfall southwest of Galveston, Tex., as a Category 1 hurricane, bringing winds gusting to 95 mph and up to 14 inches of rainfall, spurring pockets of flash flooding and a damaging coastal storm surge.
 Flash flood watches remain in effect from Acadiana and the Florida Parishes of Louisiana through coastal Mississippi and Alabama and as far east as the Florida Panhandle.

-Nicholas marked the nineteenth named storm to make landfall in the Lower 48 in the past 17 months, representing a period of hyperactive tropical activity that appears virtually unmatched in the historical record.
+Nicholas marked the 19th named storm to make landfall in the Lower 48 in the past 17 months, representing a period of hyperactive tropical activity that appears virtually unmatched in the historical record.

 Tropical weather specialists continue to highlight the likelihood of a continued above-average season, with a number of additional storms likely to develop.
 Last year’s record-busy season produced named storms all the way to December.